-Premier Nutrition has announced their top farms for transition performance before confirming the winners at the TMS Awards ceremony in September.
+Premier Nutrition has announced their top farms for transition performance in advance of the winners being confirmed at a virtual TMS Awards ceremony in September.

-Data from the company’s Transition Management System (TMS) has whittled over 250 farms down to a top five shortlist in each category, with farms recording higher results than ever before.
-The shortlist is:
+Data from the company’s Transition Management System (TMS) has whittled over 250 farms down to a top five shortlist in each category, including:

 TMS is an independent on-farm monitoring service provided by Premier Nutrition.
 It involves a trained independent assessor rating all dry and fresh cows every month on areas including body condition score, rumen fill, lameness and metabolic incidences which, combined with milk recording data, gives significant insight into individual cow performance as well as overall transition performance to provide a focus for areas where improvements can be made.